Before it was Harlem, the Fillmore was Jewish

 Lost in the long-running battles over redevelopment, the displacement of its African-American population and the removal and incarceration of its Japanese-American community is the story of another era from Fillmore’s past: For the first half of the 20th century, the neighborhood was home to a vibrant Jewish culture.

-The story comes alive in a new exhibition, “Jews of the Fillmore,” on view July 7 to October 20, 2009, at the Jazz Heritage Center at 1330 Fillmore Street.
-In addition to archival photographs and other documentary material, the exhibition also includes a self-guided walking tour with these five stops.
+The story came alive in “Jews of the Fillmore,” an exhibition at the Jazz Heritage Center in 2009.
+In addition to archival photographs and other documentary material, the exhibition included a walking tour with these five stops.

 1 | The Eagle Market | 1312 Fillmore Street